 The Woman Who Shot Mussolini

-Frances Stonor Saunders’ unforgettable and compulsively readable book rescues this gentle, driven woman from a silent void and restores her dignity and purpose.
+She paid for it for the rest of her life, confined to a lunatic asylum, like other difficult women of her class.
+Frances Stonor Saunders’ moving and compulsively readable book rescues this gentle, driven woman from a silent void and restores her dignity and purpose.